bazelbuild/bazel-blog/_posts/2018-12-05-multilanguage-build-system.md

 ---
 layout: posts
-title: "Bazel - a multilanguage build system"
+title: "Bazel - a multi-language build system"
 authors:
   - laurentlb
 ---

-Part of [Bazel vision](https://docs.bazel.build/versions/master/bazel-overview.html) is to create a multilanguage build system: it should be possible to seamlessly use and mix multiple languages in a codebase and to orchestrate the builds and the tests with a single build tool.
+Part of [Bazel vision](https://docs.bazel.build/versions/master/bazel-overview.html) is to create a multi-language build system: it should be possible to seamlessly use and mix multiple languages in a codebase and to orchestrate builds and tests with a single build tool.
 As a codebase gets bigger, this feature becomes more and more important.

-When a user wants a build system to be multilanguage, they might mean:
+When a user wants a build system to be multi-language, they might mean:

 *   Is the build system extensible?
 In other words, can I add support for a new language, even if it doesn't have much adoption yet, or if it is internal?